How to sell things on Etsy: Learn to create your own store in 7 steps

 • No spaces or special characters

-• Unique and not already being used by an existing Etsy member
+• Not already in use by an existing Etsy member

 If you’re stuck on what name to choose, consider descriptive names (PinkTulipCandles, RusticAndNatural) or your own name (DIYbySteph, ChloeCrafts).